 Note-taking not only helps you make meaning of what you read, it is also a must to protect the academic integrity of your assignment.
 With careful note-taking, you can avoid plagiarism by ensuring proper acknowledgement when using someone else's ideas in your assignment [more about plagiarism].

-Read the "Tips about taking notes" box on the left to learn more.
+Read the "Tips about taking notes" (see below) to learn more.

 Tips about taking notes